AiSaturdaysNairobi/SafaricomStockPriceLSTM/README.md

-# SafaricomStockPriceLSTM
+# Safaricom Stock Price LSTM

-Use an LSTM to fit time series for Safaricom stock price.
+Notes on using an LSTM to fit time series for Safaricom stock price.

 ## Getting the data